 - Make sure all employees understand the company’s policies and procedures concerning attendance and lateness.
 Firing an employee who didn’t understand the rules would raise an issue of fairness.

-- Distinguish between excused absences with notice—such as legitimate illness, jury duty, or bereavement leave—and unexcused absences where the employee simply fails to show up for work without notice.
+- Distinguish between excused absences with notice and unexcused absences where the employee simply fails to show up for work without notice.

 - Interpret and apply the rules reasonably and fairly.
 Being occasionally late by 5 minutes would not warrant firing an employee.
-But if an employee is late every day by 5 minutes, despite repeated warnings, and an important operation cannot commence until the employee arrives, firing may be justifiable.
+However, if an employee is late every day by 5 minutes, despite repeated warnings, and an important operation cannot begin until the employee arrives, firing may be justifiable.

 - Also, be sure to document all absences and lateness accurately.
 Keep written accounts of incidents of unexcused absence, failure to notify of absence, and excessive tardiness.
 And be sure to inform the employee that you are tracking this information.